AsjerS/codecs-copmarison/README.md

     - for a simple Markdown table: `--format simple-md` (or `-f simple-md`)
     - for a Markdown version with HTML tooltips: `--format tooltip-md`
     - for an HTML table: `--format html`
+    - for a colourful HTML table: `--format color-html`
+    - for an American-style CSV: `--format single-us-csv`, or `--format multi-us-csv` for multiple CSVs
+    - for a European-style CSV: `--format single-eu-csv`, or `--format multi-eu-csv` for multiple CSVs
 - Selecting the amount of data:
     - for just the essential data: `--relevance 1` (or `-r 1`)
     - for all the data you're most likely to encounter: `--relevance 2`
     - for everything in the database, including extremely niche data: `--relevance 3`
 - Choosing whether you want to show all aliases of codecs: `--show-aliases` (or `-a`)
+- Using (almost) all the columns from the database: `--full`
+- Using really all the columns from the database, for debugging: `--full-debug`

 There is a ton of data in the database that's unused in the version on this page, so you could make your own table however you'd like.
 When I find the time for it I might also make a GUI application for generating these tables.